 Grade: 12Prerequisite: Top 30% of the senior class

 In this rigorous and exciting class, students read a wide variety of texts set in a broad range of historical and cultural contexts.
 College level discussions of literary form and interpretation focus on construction of understanding and evaluation.
 Extensive critical theory will be examined and utilized.
 Assessment is based on participation in literary groups, reader notebook entries and formal papers.
 This course meets the Language Arts Literature requirement.
 Successful completion of this course may enable students to earn 4 college credits from the University of Minnesota.
-(Eng L 1001W) (Return to top) Technical Theatre
+(Eng L 1001W) (Return to top) Technical Theater

 Technical Theater explores the technical aspects of theater, including stage lighting, sound, set design, costume design, properties, publicity, and studying plays.
 Students will also read and analyze several plays and articles, and research historical connections in theater.
 No previous theater experience is required; however, a strong interest in technical theater is preferred.
 This course meets the Language Arts elective requirement.
-(Return to top) Theatre Directing & Performance
+(Return to top) Theater Directing & Performance

 This course explores the performance elements of theater.
 Units include monologues, scene work, dramatic structure, and improvisational theater.
 Students learn how to be knowledgeable and critical audience members.
 They will also demonstrate their understanding of theater through play analysis, the creation and performance of in-class theatrical productions, scripting, and directing their peers in scenes.
 This course meets the Language Arts elective requirement.
 (Return to top) Introduction to Media

 Students will learn about the elements and structure of forms of media.
 Multiple approaches for the interpretation and analysis of television, newspapers, magazines, the internet and film will be explored.
 These will be examined for their historical, social, and cultural significance as well as basic production elements.
 Attention will also be paid to the ever-changing role of advertising in mass media.
 This course meets the Language Arts elective requirement.
-(Return to top) Mass Communication
+(Return to top) Mass Communication (Digital Media Production)

 In this course, students will sharpen reading, writing and speaking skills while learning about several aspects of media production through journalism.
 Each student will be actively involved in maintaining a school news outlet called “Ranger Media”.
 Media to be produced include: video news stories, print news stories, blogs, and radio news shows/Podcasts.
 Specific skills to be practiced include filming, photojournalism, video editing, interviewing, news writing and editing, audio recording, and verbal delivery of the news.
 While working within the genre of journalism, students will also learn media production skills that are broadly applicable.
 (Return to top)